emqk/ProceduralWorld/README.md

 # ProceduralWorld
 Low poly mesh generator made in Unity.
+All meshes are generated directly in this software, with ability to export them as fbx files.

 # Features
 - Customizable tree mesh generator
 - Random vegetation mesh generator (grass, flowers, etc.)
+- Combine meshes (leaves, branches) to increase performance
+- LOD generation
 - Export to FBX
 - Works on Windows and Android (also with AR)